Interchange Fee Facts for Merchant Consideration

 - Size or amount of the transaction?

-- Type of business processing the card?
+- Type of business processing the card? or MCC code.

 Interchange fee management is more than just possible despite this complexity – so choosing an experienced payment provider would be wise.
-Remember XBS assists merchants in the reduction of interchange fees through intelligent payment processing.
+Remember XBS Global assists B2B merchants in the reduction of interchange fees through intelligent payment processing.
 Eliminate waste, and process profitably.